Southern Leyte

 Southern Leyte (Habagatang Leyte; Kabalian: Habagatan nga Leyte; Salatan nga Leyte; Timog Leyte), officially the Province of Southern Leyte, is a province in the Philippines located in the Eastern Visayas region.
-Its capital is the city of Maasin.
+Its capital and largest city is Maasin.
 Southern Leyte comprised the third congressional district Leyte until it was made into an independent province in 1959.
-Southern Leyte includes Limasawa, an island to the south where the first Roman Catholic Mass in Philippine soil is believed to have taken place and thus considered to be the birthplace of Roman Catholicism in the Philippines.
+Southern Leyte includes Limasawa, an island to the south where the first Mass in Philippine soil is believed to have taken place and thus considered to be the birthplace of Christianity in the Philippines.

-The province ranks as the second least populated in the region.
+The province ranks as the second least populated in the region, after the province of Biliran.
 According to the 2020 census, the province has a population of 429,573.

 Southern Leyte's geological features created several issues in the province after the flooding of the Subangdaku River and the 2006 mudslide in Guinsaugon.
 Organizations warned the province it was susceptible to natural occurrences like landslides and floods.

 Southern Leyte forms an important part of the inter-island transportation system of the country, with ferries transporting people and goods between Liloan and Surigao del Norte in Mindanao.
 The province is well known for its quality abaca products and is the country's major producer of abaca fiber.

 In September 2017, Representative Roger Mercado authored House Bill 6408, proposing to change the name of the province to Leyte del Sur.

 History

-Precolonial history
+Early history

 The province, being part of Leyte island, is believed to be influenced by Datu Ete, ruler of the historic community of Mairete, meaning Land of Ete, which was centered in Tacloban.
 The area which is to be Southern Leyte is believed to have been occupied by animist Visayan ethnic groups from Bohol.
 There is no proof that the indigenous animist Warays of Samar, who at the time occupied northeast Leyte, ever occupied Southern Leyte.

-Early settlement
+Spanish colonial era

 As early as 1898 during the Spanish and American periods, there existed a "sub-province" consisting of the municipalities from Palompon to Hinunangan, with Maasin as the center.
 Some government offices had already been established in Maasin on the southwestern part of Leyte to govern the area.

 Historically, the governing city was the depository of cedula tax collections from Palompon to Hinunangan.
 This was administered by the office of the Administrado de Hacienda, equivalent to the Provincial Treasurer, a position under the Secretario de Hacienda.

 There was also established in Maasin a Court of First Instance, then known as the Promoter Fiscal, where all minor administrative and other cases from Palompon to Hinunangan were heard.

 During the Spanish colonization, the province was sparsely populated.
 The continued raiding of Moro slaves discouraged the province from growing and developing.
 However, in the 19th century immigrants from adjacent provinces like Bohol and Cebu populated the area.